How to Hike the STUNNING Iceline Trail in Yoho

 As for the 14-kilometer out-and-back option, I think any able-bodied individual of moderate fitness can complete this hike, especially considering you can turn around whenever you are ready.

-It is tough to estimate how long the Iceline Trail should take when you consider how much there is to explore!
+Estimating how long the Iceline Trail should take is tough when considering how much there is to explore!
 If you plan to complete the hike without veering off the trail much, the out-and-back route should take 4-6 hours, and the loop option should take 6-8 hours.
-That being said, it is nice to allocate additional time so that you can explore the area without feeling rushed.
-Laughing Falls and Tak Falls are nice places to spend some time.

 Since the Iceline Trail doesn’t have any type of scramble, the out-and-back option is a great family-friendly hike!
 Kids 6 years old and up should be able to make it up the steep switchbacks with some determination, can cross the ridge-like section without the worry of exposure hazards, and then will enjoy the open space to explore!

-The Iceline Trail is not stroller friendly, but most adults of moderate fitness could complete the out-and-back hike with a carrier on their back.
+The Iceline Trail is not stroller-friendly, but most adults of moderate fitness could complete the out-and-back hike with a carrier on their back.
 Keep in mind that both options, the out-and-back and the loop, are quite long.
 Though the hike isn’t too challenging, the length could become tiring for kids.

 Be sure to pay attention to the weather before bringing your four-legged companion along, though – without any shade in the alpine, they may have a tough time staying cool on this long hike, even with the abundance of glacial water.

-When Can You Hike the Iceline Trail?
+When Can You Hike the Trail?

 If you are eager to scope out this area in the winter months, the Stanley Mitchell Hut is available as a backcountry skiing destination.
 This hut is known to be one of the coziest, dreamiest touring destinations, so be sure to check out the details on the ACC website.

-Iceline Trail
+Trail Popularity

 **If you are up for more adventure and eager for a less busy, beginner scramble nearby, Paget Peak is a great option!

-Tips for Hiking in the Canadian Rockies!
+Tips for Hiking in the Canadian Rockies

-• No matter the season, you need to dress appropriately for mountain environments.
+- No matter the season, you need to dress appropriately for mountain environments.
 The weather in the mountains can change quickly and drastically, so you will want to be prepared for whatever the weather throws at you.
 Check out this article on what to wear Hiking.

-• Despite how busy and highly trafficked a hike may be, it is always possible to lose the trail.
+- Despite how busy and highly trafficked a hike may be, it is always possible to lose the trail.
 My favorite app to use while hiking is AllTrails.
 Not only does this provide you with details of the hike and reviews from other hikers, but you can download the route directly to your phone if you pay the small subscription fee.

-• Be bear aware!
+- Be bear aware!
 Always carry bear spray and ensure it is in an accessible area – we use a holster to attach ours to our hip or chest strap on our backpack.
 Bear encounters happen most commonly when the bear doesn’t hear you coming and you accidentally sneak up on them.
 To avoid this, some people carry bear bells.
 I personally just like to keep a conversation flowing at a decent volume, and if you grow tired of chatting, singing your favorite songs is sure to let the bears know you are there.

-• Don’t be afraid to turn around before the summit or final destination if needed.
+- Don’t be afraid to turn around before the summit or final destination if needed.
 It is sometimes the smartest and safest decision to call it quits, whether it is due to the weather, you’re running out of time before it gets dark, or you are just too exhausted.
 There is always another day to reattempt a hike when you are feeling more prepared.

 30 Helpful Hiking Tips for New Hikers